Abdol Hossein Sardari: Honors

+In the 1990s and 2000s, Sardari received posthumous recognition from Jewish organizations, including a 1994 ceremony at the Simon Wiesenthal Center for Tolerance in Los Angeles and a 2004 Plaque of Appreciation presented to his nephew Fereydoun Hoveyda during Yom HaShoah commemorations.

+However, his name has not been added to Yad Vashem's list of Righteous Among the Nations.

 In popular culture

 The 2007 Iranian TV series Zero Degree Turn (Madare sefr darajeh) was loosely based on Sardari's actions in Paris.
 The focus of the series is an Iranian student who falls in love with a Jewish woman while studying in France during World War II and later desperately looks for ways to save her and other Jews from the imminent threat of deportation.

 In 2023 it was announced that Abdol Hossein Sardari would feature in an exhibit within the upcoming Fortnite Holocaust Museum.